mistersingh179/bw-dashboard/README.md

 - extend NextAuth user with the date fields
 - what happens if an advertisement wins which belongs to an ad spot which doesn't exist as the page has changed
 - move constants to be per user in to its own table, add approve to it & onlyFounders middleware
+- update relation mappings for auctions
+- store auctions
+- show auctions
+- think on how to prevent processing a website, because it fetches its sitemap which is slow and we don't want to fetch it repeatedly. our db is protected as it will just conflict and not insert.
+- write top level job which spits out other jobs for smaller things
+- should we do mass insert of webpages rather than 1 at a time
+- re-do services to accept objects over id after confirming that we can serialize the object in the message
+- if we design onboarding insertion to happen together then we don't need to insert & then read and thus don't need indexes fo this read as they are not the same as when we do impressions
+- mark pages for whom we can't get spots, and now they sit to be processed again when we run and most likely we won't get spots again unless either our logic changes or their content changes

 ## Pending prompt research
 - research if sending campaigns individually or with a group make a difference